pmatkov/Demo-webpage/README.md

-## Demo webpage for a class assignment
+## Demo website for class assignment

-I created a simble webpage using HTML and CSS for our class assignment (*Introduction to web technologies*).

-This is my first attempt at creating a webpage so it is far from perfect.
+I have created a simple website using HTML and CSS for our class assignment.
+This is my first attempt at creating a website so it is far from perfect.

-I have used positioning and float in CSS to create the layout.
-Before starting to design the page I made a short draft design of the page.
+Before starting to work on the assignment I made a draft design of the page.

-The main requirements of the assignment were given as follows:
+The requirements of the assignment were:
-- create a simple three page website with two mandatory pages, 'contact' and 'about us'.
+- create a five page website with mandatory pages *index*, *news*, *shop*, *contact* (in a subfolder) and *about us*
-- use only layout techniques learned so far in the class (positioning and float).
+- use either float or positioning for the pages *index*, *contact* and *about us*
+- create *news* with Bootstrap and *shop* with flexbox
+- responsive design was required only for the navigation part of the website and the pages *news* and *shop* (wide and narrow layout)
-- the choice of subject is free (I chose windsurfing, a sport I'm passionate about).
+- the choice of subject matter was free

-Although not required by the assignment, I tried to make the webpage as visualy as appealing as I could, considering my limited proficiency with web design.
+Although not required by the assignment, I tried to make the website look as good as I could.
  <br>
  <br>
 ![Screenshot of the webpage](web.png)